Fall of the Serbian Empire: Assembly of 1374

 The Assembly (Sabor) took place on September 26, 1374, symbolically three years since the Battle at Maritsa.
 The Assembly was held to stop the discord between Serbian nobles.
-Marko and Lazar both claimed the titles of King, with Vuk Branković supporting Lazar.
+Marko and Lazar both claimed the title of King, with Vuk Branković supporting Lazar.

 Crowning of Tvrtko

 On 26 October 1377, Tvrtko had himself crowned as Stephen Tvrtko I, by the Grace of God, King of the Serbs, Bosnia and the Seaside and the Western Lands.
 Today, some historians consider that he was crowned in the Monastery of Mileševa, even though there is no evidence of that.
-Another possibility, supported by archaeological evidences, is that he was crowned in Mile near Visoko in the church which was built in time of Stephen II Kotromanić's reign, where he was also buried alongside his uncle Stjepan II.
+Another possibility, supported by archaeological evidence, is that he was crowned in Mile near Visoko in the church which was built in the time of Stephen II Kotromanić's reign, where he was also buried alongside his uncle Stjepan II.
 Stephen (Stefan) was the standard title of the rulers of the Nemanjić dynasty.
 In 1375–1377 Tvrtko created a unique genealogy that explicitly stated his descent from the Nemanjići.

 Death of Balšić

 Đurađ I died on 13 January 1378 in Scutari.
 However, recent studies now conclude that Đurađ died in 1379 rather than in 1378.
 The rule of Zeta was passed down to his younger brother, Balša II. Đurađ's death caused quite a stir between Zeta's neighbours.
 Bosnian Ban Tvrtko I annexed Đurađ's territories bordering Dubrovnik in 1377, along with the remainder of Đurađ's coastal lands between the Bay of Kotor and the land previously annexed in 1377 at the time of his death.
-Tvrtko secured these possessions through Đurađ's death, free of worry of any counter-attack.
+Tvrtko secured these possessions through Đurađ's death, free of the worry of any counter-attack.

 Vuk Branković also took this opportunity to gain Đurađ's land.
 Branković sent his forces into Metohija and seized Prizren, along with the rest of Đurađ's holdings in the region.

 Rise of Lazar

-By 1379, Prince Lazar Hrebeljanović, the governor of Pomoravlje, emerged as most powerful among the Serbian nobles.
+By 1379, Prince Lazar Hrebeljanović, the governor of Pomoravlje, emerged as the most powerful among the Serbian nobles.
 In his signatures, he titled himself as the "Autocrat of all the Serbs" (самодрьжць вьсѣмь Србьлѥмь); nevertheless, he was not powerful enough to unite all Serbian lands under his authority.
 The families of Balšić and Mrnjavčević, Konstantin Dragaš (maternally a Nemanjić), Vuk Branković, Tvrtko and Radoslav Hlapen, ruled in their respective domains without consulting with Lazar.
 Another king besides Marko advanced on the political scene: in 1377, the Metropolitan of Mileševa crowned Tvrtko I, maternally related to the Nemanjići, "King of the Serbs, Bosnia and the Seaside and the Western Lands".
 He had previously taken some western parts of the former Serbian Empire.
 After taking Nikola Altomanovic's lands in 1379, he subordinated Radič Branković.